 Skill Level Intermediate

-So again, I just want to cover, I can zoom in so close and render a nice sharp edges.
-So, you can see how useful the spline shader is for keeping your text and logo material workflow entirely inside of Cinema 4D.
+So again, let's look at the before and after.
+So by using a few common After Effects effects, we helped to unify our 3D object and make it look like it lives in our footage.
 Don't want to wait until next week to learn something new?
-No problem.
+No problem!
 Here are other ways to feed your creative brain to keep you busy in the meantime.
-You can check out my other courses in the library, visit my website, eyedesyn.com for more tutorials, subscribe to my YouTube channel to be alerted when I post a new video, join my Facebook page for daily Mo-Graph inspiration, and keep up to date on all my latest Mo-Graph creations on Instagram.
+You can check out my other courses in the library, visit my website, eyedesyn.com, for more tutorials, subscribe to my YouTube channel to be alerted when I post a new video, join my Facebook page for daily MoGraph inspiration, and keep up to date on all my latest MoGraph creations on Instagram.

 Thanks for watching, and I'll see you here again next week.

 Q: Why can't I earn a Certificate of Completion for this course?

 A: We publish a new tutorial or tutorials for this course on a regular basis.
 We are unable to offer a Certificate of Completion because it is an ever-evolving course that is not designed to be completed.
 Check back often for new movies.